sneha-balamurali/fpga/README.md

 ![high_level_system_overview](/images/read_me/high_level_system_overview.png)

-*Figure 1:* The diagram illustrates how the Red Pitaya STEMlab 125-14 interfaces with a host PC and external signal sources and devices.
+*Figure 1:* The diagram illustrates how the Red Pitaya STEMlab 125-14 interfaces with a host PC and external signal instruments.
 Solid arrows represent data, signal, and command flow between the host PC, Red Pitaya, and connected instruments, while dashed arrows indicate an optional closed-loop feedback path where outputs are fed back as inputs for adaptive control.

 ## Repository Structure